Program pathway tracks:

 - You may complete prereqs at any regionally accredited institution, and you may apply to the MSOT while prereqs are still in progress, provided all are completed prior to starting the MSOT

 - You may complete your prereqs at Brenau University by applying to the Post Baccalaureate Pre-OT Program.
 This 31-credit hour preparatory program requires a cumulative GPA of at least 2.8 for admission and you may begin any semester.
 Admission to the Post-Bacc does not guarantee admission to the MSOT program.
 Several of the courses are available online.
 You may choose this route if you need all or even just 1 prereq course!
-Program participants are eligible for financial aid.
+Program participants may be eligible for financial aid.
+Please note that if you are admitted to the Post Bacc program with a GPA below 3.0 you will need to plan carefully to take enough credit hours in order to raise your GPA to the required minimum for admission to the MSOT program.

 Apply here to the Post-Baccalaureate Program: http://www.brenau.edu/apply/transfer-applicants/